nikgava/nikgava.github.io/_portfolio/portfolio-2.md

 A better evaluation of the forces that also considers the effects of wind and different positions of the trolley along the boom can be done through a finite element analysis.

-Laslty a check on the weld of the arm connection plate was done.
+Lastly a check on the weld of the arm connection plate was done.

 ## 6. Study of the counter-boom